Schw4lbe/jizo-noods/README.md

 ## to-dos with prio

+### prio 0 (CMS):

+##### basic:

+- add missing CMS features that are easy to realize out of the box
+- missing cms parts per discussion: banner lauftext, adresse location section, adresse top section, about us
+- advance / rework existing CMS-definitions to give clear info for sections
+- advance template to resolve stage and go live config file

+##### advanced:

+- find way to highlight random text areas via import -> idea: mark to highlight text with **TEXT**
+- filter out those passages with javascript and pack them into an array
+- filter out the regular text as well and pack them into an array (maybe the same? tbd) as well
+- combine them into text and highlighted text elements in conditional rendering in template
+- gives user the ability to use highlighted text in any case

 ### prio 1:

 - back up button on bottom of every view with smooth scroll back to top